evanslm/TWIS/README.md

 ### Organization

-`code/` contains all the scripts to perform TWIS and E-TWIS
+`code/` contains all the scripts to perform TWIS and E-TWIS.
+Within `code/` is `example/`, which contains files that can be used to perform a basic analysis with publicly available data.

 The code here includes bash and R scripts used to perform a TWIS and E-TWIS analysis.
 It is organized by each step in the process, not as a unified single program.
 It is set up to perform an example analysis using publicly available 1000 Genomes data, and publicly released TWAS weights.